juji-io/docs/docs/reports.md

 ## **Audience Dashboard**

-Juji reports audience information in real time in two sections.
+Juji presents a real-time audience dashboard, which monitors and displays audience information in two sections.
 In particular, the [audience overview](#audience-overview) section gives an overview of audience information and key fields.
 The [audience analytics](#audience-analytics) section provides more detailed data analytics based on conversation topics or attributes.
 You can also [export audience data](#export-audience-data) to a CSV file for